Monk parakeet

-The monk parakeet (Myiopsitta monachus), also known as the Quaker parrot, is a species of true parrot in the family Psittacidae.
-It is a small, bright-green parrot with a greyish breast and greenish-yellow abdomen.
-Its average lifespan is 20–30 years.
-It originates from the temperate to subtropical areas of Argentina and the surrounding countries in South America.
-Self-sustaining feral populations occur in many places, mainly in North America and Europe.
+The monk parakeet (Myiopsitta monachus), also known as the monk parrot or Quaker parrot, is a species of true parrot in the family Psittacidae.
+It is a small to medium, bright-green parrot with a greyish breast and greenish-yellow abdomen.
+Its average lifespan is approximately 15 years.
+It originates from the temperate to subtropical areas of South America.
+Self-sustaining feral populations occur in many places, mainly in areas of similar climate in North America and Europe.

 Taxonomy

 The monk parakeet was described by French polymath Georges-Louis Leclerc, Comte de Buffon, in 1780 in his Histoire Naturelle des Oiseaux.
 The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle, which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name, but in 1783, Dutch naturalist Pieter Boddaert coined the binomial name Psittacus monachus in his catalogue of the Planches Enluminées.
 As Buffon did not specify the origin of his specimen, in 1937 the American ornithologist James Peters assigned the type location as Montevideo, Uruguay.
 The monk parakeet is now placed in the genus Myiopsitta that was introduced by French naturalist Charles Lucien Bonaparte in 1854.
-The genus name combines the Ancient Greek mus, muos meaning "mouse" and the New Latin psitta meaning "parrot", alluding to the mouse-grey face and underparts.
-The specific epithet monachus is Late Latin for a "monk".
+The genus name combines the Ancient Greek mus, muos meaning "mouse" and the Neo-Latin psitta meaning "parrot", alluding to the mouse-grey face and underparts.
+The specific epithet monachus is Late Latin for "monk".

 The monk parakeet is one of two species in the genus Myiopsitta, the other being the cliff parakeet (Myiopsitta luchsi).
-The two parakeets were previously considered to be a single species.
-Due to morphological and behavioral differences, and geographical dissimilarities, the cliff parakeet has been elevated to species status.
-The cliff parakeet's altitudinal range apparently does not overlap, so is thus entirely, but just barely, allopatric.
-The American Ornithological Society has deferred recognizing the cliff parakeet as distinct "because of insufficient published data".
+The latter was previously treated as a subspecies of the Monk Parakeet.
+Due to morphological and behavioural differences, and geographical dissimilarities, the International Ornithological Committee elevated the cliff parakeet to species status in 2015.
+BirdLife International's Handbook of the Birds of the World followed suit in 2020 and the South American Classification Committee of the American Ornithological Society in late 2024.
+As of late 2024 the Clements taxonomy retains the cliff parakeet as a subspecies of the monk parakeet.
+The monk and cliff parakeets' elevational ranges apparently do not overlap, so they are thus entirely, but just barely, allopatric.